Persian metres: Arise and bring fur

 The poem is stanzaic, consisting of 35 stanzas of 3 couplets each.
 For the remainder of the above stanza, see Manuchehri.

 When the singer Giti sings this poem to a modern tune, the music is in triple time with the downbeat on the final syllable of the above feet.
 (See External links below.)

+To fit the metre, the ezāfe suffix -e is pronounced long in bād-ē but short in jāneb-e.

-"Cup in hand"
+Cup in hand

 The metre 3.3.07(2) starts in the same way as 3.3.14, but the line is broken into two separate halves.
 An example is a poem of the 13th-century mystic poet Iraqi: